• Home

 See how charge point numbers are increasing:

 Owning an electric vehicle is a completely different experience from owning an ICE car (internal combustion engine.)
-You can charge at home, if you have a driveway, or a garage - so no more trips to the petrol station in the rain.
-Home charge points are available from many companies including Viridian, Pod Point, Rolec, Zappi and Ohme.
-There is a government grant available to subsidise your private installation.
-If you cannot charge at home, there are over 36,000 charge points now available in the UK with around 400 - to over 700 being added per month.
+If you have a driveway, or a garage you can charge at home, so no more trips to the petrol station in the rain.
+Home charge points are available from many companies including Pod Point, Rolec, MyEnergi and Ohme.
+If you are unable to charge at home, there are over 72,000 charge connectors now available in the UK with around 1000 - 1200 being added per month as you can see from the image above, provided by Zap-Map.
+Lamp post charging points are being installed in urban areas and petrol stations are increasingly adding EV Charge points on their forecourts.
+The first 2 electric forecourts built and managed by Gridserve, with 35 chargepoints, are open at Braintree in Essex and Norwich.
+They are powered by solar energy.
+Motorway Service Areas have been totally transformed and the collaboration between Ecotricity and Gridserve has already already lead to a massive improvement with new charge points installed and usually in greater numbers than before.

 "Hey Google, navigate to my nearest charging point" will take you to a charge point if you have an Android phone.
 Add in the word free - you might be lucky, especially if you are in Scotland.

-One of the difficult things to grasp is the nomenclature - in EV speak, there are: granny chargers, fast chargers, rapids and ultra rapids.
-But in this case, fast actually means slow.
+One of the difficult things to grasp is the nomenclature - in EV speak, there are: granny chargers (using an ordinary 3 pin plug at home with a special cable), fast chargers, rapids and ultra rapids.
+But in this case, fast actually means slightly better than slow.
 Tricky eh?!
 Click here for a short video about how to use the in-car navigation system to find a charger near you or on your route.
 The other difficult thing is the different plug types.
 See graphic at the bottom of the page which shows all the alternatives.

-Q Which is the best way to charge my MG?
+Q Which is the best way to charge my MGZS/5/5LR?
 There are several options.

-A It is strongly recommended that you charge your car regularly using the slow charging method rather than always using rapid chargers, as this ensures the battery is equalised.
+A It is strongly recommended that you charge your car regularly (once a month) using the slow charging method (granny charger or your home/another 7 kW charger) rather than always using rapid chargers, as this ensures the battery is equalised and works optimally.

-Q What does equalisation mean with regard to charging the battery?
+Q What does equalisation/balancing mean with regard to charging the battery?

 Q What is the correct order re connecting the charging cable plug and socket at home?